Support From The Anxiety Hotline

 For both anxiety and panic attacks, relaxation exercises can be a vital tool for calming your body and clearing your mind.
 There are a number of methods to choose from, including deep breathing, progressive muscle relaxation, or guided imagery, each of which is known to be beneficial for anxiety and stress relief.

 With a moment to yourself, you’ll be in a good position to reach out for support.
-If your symptoms don’t abate, you might consider calling a friend, family member, or anxiety hotline.
+If your anxiety symptoms don’t abate, you might consider calling a friend, family member, or hotline to discuss anxious thoughts.

 Getty Images